PooyaDel/Tigerspike/README.md

 - I do very clearly understand you point about having a very well commented code, however, the best way is to have simple code.
 - Generate a pool of components, resources etc... available to every so that we do not re-invent the wheel and make it clear at all levels how to keep things consistent
 - A proper authentication...
+- UI validation, not a lot of it at this stage but still some better visual effects.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.